demirantay/notebook/finance/startup-process.md

 Building a company isn't just about the product.
 It's about the users, team, investors, media, & partners.
 Making strategic decisions about what you prioritize can be the difference between a company that grows fast or one that stalls.
+At different stages of your company focus on something else for example at the start focus on team, users, inverstors ... and change it after the company changes.

 # Stripe Founder - Y combinator